-We need to switch on to a monsoon friendly skincare regime as the monsoon arrives.
-The downpour in this season soothes the environment but doesn’t permit you to skip few summer habits.
-One of the commonest habits being ditched during the monsoon is using your trusted sunscreen!
+We need to switch to a monsoon-friendly skincare regime as the monsoon arrives.
+The downpour in this season soothes the environment but doesn’t permit you to skip a few summer habits.
+One of the most common habits being ditched during the monsoon is using your trusted sunscreen!

 With the cloudy skies hovering over us and the sun barely being visible, it is not acceptable to skip on your sunscreen.
 Just because the sun has hidden behind the clouds, it doesn't mean that it will do your skin any less harm.

 Sunscreen shields your skin from the UV rays of the sun, and despite of

 monsoon, as long as it's daytime, your skin needs protection.

 Following are Some of the Effects of Sun Damage -